nsq511/ENG1-T4baT3/readme.md

 The `Event` class extends `Entity` and represents gameplay triggers such as objectives, doors, or tasks

-Each event can depend on other events, forming a dependency chain using the blockedBy array An event cannot execute until all its prerequisite events in blockedBy are complete This allows multi-stage events such as collecting a key to open a door
+Each event can depend on other events, forming a dependency chain using the blockedBy array.
+An event cannot execute until all its prerequisite events in blockedBy are complete.
+This allows multi-stage events such as collecting a key to open a door

 The `Event` class stores static counter variables for each of the event types.
 When a task is completed, the corresponding counter should be incremented.
 This should be done in the `execute()` method of the final `Event` object of the task